ghc-proposals/ghc-proposals/proposals/0000-initial-extension-categorization.md

 The immediate cost of this proposal is in documenting each extension with it's categorization.
 There are potential costs if the categorizations of `Stable` are too aggressive.
 First, undesirable behavior could be "locked-in" for support.
 Second, if a `Stable` extension is changed there could be user confusion.
 Lastly, if a `Stable` extension needs to be re-categorized shortly after this proposal that is additional churn and discussion for the GHC Steering Committee.

+## 5. Backward Compatibility

+Since there is no impact to feature availability from this proposal, it is completely backward compatible.

-## 5. Related Work
+## 6. Related Work

 As previously mentioned this builds on a previously accepted [proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0601-extension-lifecycle-framework.md).
 Further the categorizations here have been influenced heavily by a [discussion thread](https://github.com/ghc-proposals/ghc-proposals/discussions/635) and [another proposal](https://github.com/ghc-proposals/ghc-proposals/pull/636).

+## 7. Alternatives

+Much of this proposal works within the constraints of the previously accepted [proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0601-extension-lifecycle-framework.md).
+That said, any of the chosen categorizations could be picked differently and be an alternative.

-## 6. Unresolved Questions
+## 7. Unresolved Questions

-There are still a large number of extensions left to categorize.
+There are still a number of extensions left to categorize.
 These are left out solely to limit the scope of discussion.

-## 7. Implementation Plan
+## 8. Implementation Plan

 The author(s) volunteer to ammend the GHC User's Guide to add the categorization documentation to each extension.